Adroiti/docs-for-code-review-tools/RuboCop/Style-WhileUntilModifier.md

-Pattern: Unused `while/until` for single-line body
+Pattern: Missing use of `while/until`

 Issue: -